Basdeo Panday: Language

-In addition to speaking English, Panday studied Hindi and he has given speeches at the Hindi FoundationTT on the importance of the language in Trinidad and Tobago.
-Panday is widely associated with the Trinidadian Hindustani word neemakharam (ingrate), and has popularized the term outside of the Indo-Trinidadian community.
-He has used the word to describe his political opponents, including Winston Dookeran, Trevor Sudama, Kamla Persad-Bissessar, Ramesh Maharaj, and other rival UNC members.
+In addition to speaking English, Panday studied Hindi and he gave speeches at the Hindi FoundationTT on the importance of the language in Trinidad and Tobago.
+Panday was widely associated with the Trinidadian Hindustani word neemakharam (ingrate), and popularized the term outside of the Indo-Trinidadian community.
+He used the word to describe his political opponents, including Winston Dookeran, Trevor Sudama, Kamla Persad-Bissessar, Ramesh Maharaj, and other rival UNC members.

 Relationship with the press

 Panday feuded with the media several times during his political career.
 In 1996 the Trinidad Guardian ran a front page featuring a photo of him with a drink and the headline "Chutney Rising".
 An incensed Panday ordered a boycott of the paper, refusing to allow their reporters access to government information.
 He accused editor-in-chief Jones P. Madiera of being a racist and called on his resignation.
 Ultimately, managing editor Alwin Chow, Madiera, and several other staff members left the Guardian and went on to form a new newspaper, The Independent.